 1. Honey-Sriracha Glazed Meatballs

 This recipe for Honey-Sriracha Glazed Meatballs makes a whopping eight servings or around 40 meatballs, so if you were cooking for one, then you would have meals sorted for weeks.
-Meatballs are notoriously easy to make, and they freeze well without taking too long to defrost due to their size.
+Meatballs are notoriously easy to make, and they freeze well for meal prep, without taking too long to defrost due to their size.

 The glaze sounds like the perfect combination of sweet and spicy, and you could serve these with a variety of accompaniments from rice, to quinoa, to spiralized vegetable noodles.